civol/HDLRuby/README.md

 end
 ```

-As in can be seen in the code above, `system` is the key word used for
+As it can be seen in the code above, `system` is the keyword used for
-describing a digital circuit, and can be seen as a equivalent of the Verilog's
+describing a digital circuit.
+This keyword is an equivalent of the Verilog's
 `module`.
 In such a system, signals are declared using a `<type>.<direction>`
 construct where `type` is the data type of the signal (e.g., `bit` as in the
-code above) and direction indicates if the signal is an input, an output, an
+code above) and `direction` indicates if the signal is an input, an output, an
-inout or an inner signal; and executable blocks (similar to `always` block of
+inout or an inner one; and executable blocks (similar to `always` block of
 Verilog) are described using the `behavior` keyword.

 Once described, a HDLRuby::High system can be converted to a low-level
 description (HDLRuby::Low) using the `to_low` method.
 For example the
-following code converts `dff` system to a low-level description and assign the
+following code converts `dff` system to a low-level description and assigns the
 result to variable `low_dff`:

 ```ruby